whitneyburton/portfolios/students/1804-back/stephen-malek/20180801-stephen-malek-m2.md

 ## Community

 How did you contribute to the Turing community this module?
+I contributed to the turing community by helping module 1 students that needed help with their projects.
+I know how hard module 1 was so I tried to make myself available to help people by introducing myself and telling students I am willing to help.
+I also contributed to the community by going to the code demo and supporting turing students who spent a lot of time and effort on their projects.
+It was cool to see what students in other mods have been doing with their time and see it come to fruition.

 What would you like to do to contribute next module?
+Next module I would like to attend the code demo again.
+I enjoy going to them and I know the students involved appreciate the support.
+I would also like to start regularly attending a posse.
+I only went to the machine learning posse once this mod because I have been busy but I would like to attend more regularly.
+I would also like to help mod 1 and 2 students more when I am in mod 3.

 ## Self-Assessment Scores